linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 02 What is Financial Intermediation/Chapter 03 The What How and Why of Financial Intermediaries.md

 Excess reserves 640</td><td>800 deposits</td></tr><tr><td colspan="2">and Bank B now lends away its excess reserves, so that:</td></tr><tr><td>Bank C</td><td></td></tr><tr><td>Required reserves 128
 Excess reserves 512</td><td>640 deposits</td></tr></table>

-The  $640 loaned by Bank B is now deposited in Bank C. The process continues ad infinitum.
-At the Federal Reserve, the initial deposit would be a credit of$ 1000 to Bank A.
+The  \$640 loaned by Bank B is now deposited in Bank C. The process continues ad infinitum.
+At the Federal Reserve, the initial deposit would be a credit of\$ 1000 to Bank A.

 Federal Reserve

 <table><tr><td>1000 deposit A</td></tr><tr><td>What is the offsetting asset (liability) entry?
-When the $800 is withdrawn from A and deposited in B, the Federal Reserve would show</td></tr><tr><td>Federal Reserve</td></tr><tr><td>200 A</td></tr><tr><td>800 B</td></tr></table>
+When the \$800 is withdrawn from A and deposited in B, the Federal Reserve would show</td></tr><tr><td>Federal Reserve</td></tr><tr><td>200 A</td></tr><tr><td>800 B</td></tr></table>

-Notice that the original reserve creation (the $1000 deposit received by Bank A) spurred deposit expansion, and the deposit expansion redistributes the reserves across the banking system.
+Notice that the original reserve creation (the \$1000 deposit received by Bank A) spurred deposit expansion, and the deposit expansion redistributes the reserves across the banking system.
 However, the deposit expansion does not affect the level of reserves in the banking system.
 In fact, deposit expansion absorbs reserves.
 What this illustration of the FCM shows is that the bank's incentive to hold reserves – either voluntarily to protect against unanticipated deposit withdrawals or to satisfy a regulatory reserve requirement necessitated by the moral hazard created by the lender-of-last-resort facility – results in less lending than would be possible without reserve requirements.
 Moreover, it also affects the redistribution of liquidity throughout the entire banking system.
 This has macroeconomic implications that we explore below.

 # The FCM and Monetary Policy